-To avoid potential device problems:

-- If the building has 3-phase AC power, ensure that a computer and its monitor (if used) are on the same phase.
-For best results, they should be on the same circuit. - Use only the supplied cable to connect appliances and devices.
-Warranties do not apply to damage resulting from user-supplied cable.
+To avoid potential device problems, if the building has 3-phase AC power, ensure that a computer and its monitor (if used) are on the same phase.
+For best results, they should be on the same circuit.

 To avoid potentially fatal shock hazard and possible damage to equipment, please observe the following precautions: